puppetlabs/pdk/docs/pdk_upgrading.md

 * Set the version requirement to 1.15.2 in your `sync.yml`.

-After completing the step of your choice, you will need to run `pdk update` to ensure that you Gemfile is updated accordingly.
+After completing the step of your choice, you will need to run `pdk update` to ensure that your Gemfile is updated accordingly.